 Are Latter-day Saints Christian?
-Certainly!
+Yes!

 Mormanity is my LDS blog, in operation since 2004.
 Numerous issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.

 Also consider my "Book of Mormon Evidences" page.

 You can order a free copy of the Book of Mormon at Mormon.org.
 Or visit LDS.org and read what Mormons really think and believe about Jesus Christ.